Sharing Excess Warehouse App

 1. Enter data in an organized and logical way

-⇒ No longer write every numbers in Notes field
+⇒ No longer enter information in Notes field

 Avoid confusion and mistakes